Skip to main content

 If you plant a seed, you don’t come back the following day and expect to see a tree.
 It takes years of nurturing and growth in the right conditions.
 The same can be said of becoming a professional composer or indeed any other profession.

-In an age of “life-hacking” there is often the expectancy for things to happen overnight.
+In an age of “hacks” there is often the expectancy for things to happen overnight.
 Invariably they don’t.
-There is no one single lightning strike.
+It’s about consistency over time.

 Success is the culmination of years of hard work and dedication and to that end you need to ensure that you enjoy the journey